panta82/node_argument_parsers/article.md

   DEFAULTS,

-  // Call this method to evaluate an expression and write the result to STDOUT evaluateToStdOut,
+  // Call this method to evaluate an expression and write the result to STDOUT
+  // Will also handle reading from STDIN, in case some values are missing. evaluateToStdOut,

   // Call this method to start a web server